ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> When the solution is simple, God is answering.
+> You must train your intuition — you must trust the small voice inside you which tells you exactly what to say, what to decide.
 >
-> - Albert Einstein
+> - Ingrid Bergman
 <!-- END_JOKE_SECTION -->